atharva-pandit/Network-Critical-Exponents-Shear-Uniaxial-Deformation/README.md

 Contact: atharva.pandit@uni-a.de

 ## Version History
-* 0.1
+* 1.0.0
     * Initial Release

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.

 ## Acknowledgments
 I would like to acknowledge you for bothering to read this far.